wangbingjie/blast/docs/dev_task_runner.rst

 .. note::

-    You need add your new task add its name into :code:`app/host/fixtures/initial/setup_tasks.yaml` making sure the return of
+    You need to add your new task and its name into :code:`app/host/fixtures/initial/setup_tasks.yaml` making sure the return of
     task_name matches the name field in the fixture.
 This will ensure blast registers your task on start up.